The evolution of velocity dispersion in the Sco-Cen OB association: Methods

 \end{small} Next, we calculate the relative distances of the clusters ($r$, vector norm, in pc) and the relative velocities ($v$, or speed, in $\mathrm{km}\,\mathrm{s}^{-1}$), via the Euclidean distance in position and velocity space to the given reference point. {

 } We determine the radial component of the velocities relative to the chosen reference point as follows:

 The tangential component is then computed with:

 To define the reference point (centre and rest velocity), we use three approaches to investigate possible systematics.
 The centre of Sco-Cen is not a well-defined point and depends also on the question at hand (e.g., centre of feedback, centre of mass, or using older clusters to find the point of first star formation).
-First, we use the median position and motion of the oldest cluster in the region, \elup (age about 21\,Myr), which is located at a central position.
+First, we use the median position and motion of the oldest cluster in the region, \elup (age $\sim$21\,Myr), which is located at a central position.
 We assume that its velocity is reminiscent of the original velocity of the primordial star-forming molecular cloud when the first stars formed.
-Additionally, we use the cluster \philup, another central cluster in Sco-Cen with an age of about 17\,Myr, which is connected to two chains of clusters \citepalias[see][]{Posch2023, Posch2025}.
-Finally, we use the median motion of the stellar members of the oldest clusters in Sco-Cen with ages $>15$\,Myr, denoted as \scocen, to get another estimate of the bulk motion of the early star-forming region (see similar approaches in \citetalias{Posch2025} and \citetalias{MiretRoig2025}).
+Additionally, we use the cluster \philup, another central cluster in Sco-Cen with an age of $\sim$17\,Myr, which is connected to two chains of clusters \citepalias[see][]{Posch2023, Posch2025}.
+Finally, we use the median motion of the stellar members of the oldest clusters in Sco-Cen with ages\,$>15$\,Myr, denoted as \scocen, to get another estimate of the bulk motion of the early star-forming region (see similar approaches in \citetalias{Posch2025} and \citetalias{MiretRoig2025}).
 More details on the determination of \scocen and a comparison of the three chosen centres (\elup, \philup, \scocen) are given in Appendix~\ref{apx:methods-bulk}.

 We further investigate the biasing effects from choosing different reference points in our subsequent analysis by using each of the 32 Sco-Cen clusters once as a reference point.
-This creates cases that are not time-ordered or that are starting from a non-central location, as detailed in Appendix~\ref{apx:test-random-speed}.
+This creates cases that are not ordered by cluster age or that are starting from a non-central location, as detailed in Appendix~\ref{apx:test-random-speed}.